Early Childhood Education

 Our report to the community

 We have prepared an annual report for our Head Start program, to serve as an addendum to our agency annual report.
-To read the 2016 Head Start Annual Report, click here.
+To read the most current Head Start Annual Report, click here.